 Fall Into a Beautiful Lawn: Your Autumn Landscaping Checklist

-Not sure where to begin with your fall landscaping tasks?
-We've got you covered with this simple checklist.
+Not sure where to begin with your fall landscaping?
+We've got you covered with this simple fall landscaping checklist.

-Fallen leaves may look beautiful in their colorful glory, but they can damage your grass if left alone.
+Fallen leaves may look beautiful in their colorful glory, but leaves can damage your grass if left alone.
 Thick layers of leaves on your lawn can essentially suffocate your grass, robbing it of air, sunlight, and nutrients.
-By staying on top of your raking, you can keep your grass in better shape.
+By staying on top of your raking, and not letting leaves sit on the grass for more than three or four days, you can keep your grass in better shape.

 2. Prune back trees and bushes.